Renting / Buying a Home in Italy/ All You Need To Know

 ⦁ check-in/check-out fees including an inspection of the property when you move out are included in the “Settling in/out Services Agreement” if you have applied for this.

 ⦁ If you desire another home from the 13th month, you will pay the agency fee again….1 month’s rental fee value for the second year with another landlord, in another home.
-(In the case that you know you are staying 4 years, in the same place, and you have a 4 yr contract, you only pay the agency one time (one month’s rental value) for the whole period, that is, with the same owner.)
+In the case that you know you are staying 4 years, in the same place, and you have a 4 yr contract, you only pay the agency one time (one month’s rental value) for the whole period, that is, with the same owner.
+And in the case that you leave a home very early for various/any reasons, and you rent a second or third home from the same agency, the agency fee is to be paid again.
+The agency may ask for 30% value of one rent plus vat, if they see the need to do so.

 Remember it is very important that either the tenant or your agent closes all your utility accounts with the proper procedure and in time before you leave the country.
 The landlord will also require a registered, return mail, letter as proof that you have informed him of your intention to leave the property.